developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 full suite of services.

 As an SRE, I can assure you that I am yet to see a reliable and scalable platform as good as [AWS].
-Financial wise, I believe that AWS is way too expensive and not a good choice for small startups and solopreneurs.
+Financial wise, however, I believe that AWS is way too expensive and not a good choice for small startups and solopreneurs.

 However, when considering its serverless option, the [AWS Lambda], I think there are only a few providers out there that can compete with its offering.

+!!! tip "Which Serverless Provider to Choose?"

+    Among many available options, the best advice I can give as much as [serverless] is concerned, is to write your application agnostic to the interface and the platform it will be deployed on.
+You can always create a thin wrapper for, e.g., [AWS Lambda], Google Cloud Functions, [Azure] Functions, etc.

+    In essence, try to write your application as a function with inputs and outputs.
+The added benefit is that your application is much more easier to write automated tests for! :material-check-bold:

-That's why in today's article, I aim to develop and deploy a JavaScript application and deploy it using the [NodeJS] runtime in [AWS Lambda].
+All in all, in today's article, I aim to develop and deploy a [JavaScript] application and deploy it using the [NodeJS] runtime in [AWS Lambda].

 The agenda is straightforward:

 - [x] Create a JavaScript application that can handle HTTP requests coming from the API Gateway.
-- [x] Use [OpenTofu] to define the infrastructure as code for the Lambda function.
+- [x] Use [OpenTofu] to provision the infrastructure as code for the Lambda function.
 - [x] Implement GitOps principles to manage the continuous integration and continuous deployment pipeline within [GitHub Actions].